 The anxiety about applying commercial quality, high performance garage floor coatings is understandable and one of the biggest determining factors when making a decision about the various garage flooring options available today.
 Though many homeowners are attracted to quality coatings, they are hesitant about installing it themselves.

 Nohr-S eliminates these anxieties and can provide for a top quality garage floor coating that will last for years.
-Though priced a little higher than a similar quality epoxy and polyurethane system, the additional expense is worth every penny.
+Though priced higher than a similar quality epoxy and polyurethane system, the additional expense is worth every penny.